-- · increasing Internet penetration;
+- increasing Internet penetration;

 - increasing consumption of online media content;

 - increasing mobile Internet usage;

-- · growing IT outsourcing by enterprises; and
+- growing IT outsourcing by enterprises; and

-- · emergence of cloud computing.
+- emergence of cloud computing.

 Despite the growth of Internet services and applications, the public Internet infrastructure and interconnectivity of networks in China are still inadequate to handle the ever growing bandwidth requirements and data traffic.
-As a result, businesses are increasingly relying upon Internet infrastructure services providers and in particular, carrier-neutral Internet infrastructure services providers, to enhance and optimize key elements of their IT and network infrastructure.
+As a result, businesses are increasingly relying upon Internet infrastructure services providers, to enhance and optimize key elements of their IT and network infrastructure.